XpiritBV/Kubernetes-101/README.md

 4. ```az acs kubernetes get-credentials --name k8scluster --resource-group introduction-to-k8s```
 5. ```kubectl proxy```

+You can now navigate to [your dashboard](http://localhost:8001/api/v1/proxy/namespaces/kube-system/services/kubernetes-dashboard/#!/cluster?namespace=default).
+Explore your cluster by clicking on the different links on the left sides such as node, pods, ingress.
+You can use this dashboard throughout this walkthrough to see what the commands you run change in your cluster.

 # 2. Setup ingress routing
 First we will have to deploy an ingress controller.
 There are different ingress controllers available but we will use the [NGINX ingress controller](https://github.com/kubernetes/ingress-nginx) which uses NGINX as a reverse proxy to route traffic to the right services.